My mission statement

 There is no point in learning anything in life unless your intention is to teach it—or to leave behind some evidence of your learning experience.
 Besides, teaching is the best way to (truly) learn something.
 So teach what you learn, and teach facts, not opinions.
 Educate people and let them decide what to believe; especially the younger ones, because that’s where your influence can go the furthest.
 Teach passionately, but keep in mind that some people may not be ready to learn what you have to teach.
 On the flipside, remember that only the best teachers can avidly turn every situation into educational opportunities.

 Two more things on learning: (1) every time you meet someone new, make it very clear to them that you want to learn what they have to teach—again, especially the younger ones, because they are the most honest and the least bound by preconceived notions—encourage them to share their knowledge.
 And (2), be careful when saying the word “no” (or “no thanks”).
-Stop, and think about the doors you are about to close when declining help, advise, or suggestions.
+Stop, and think about the doors you are about to close when declining help, advice, or suggestions.
 Always ask for more, and never brush off a suggestion.

 back to top